 The children currently live and go to school at Site 2, formerly known as the Foyer.
-These are temporary facilities constructed after the earthquake to house the children while developing plans for a new school.
+These are temporary facilities constructed after the earthquake to house the children while developing plans for a new permanent home.
 Recently, water damage in the boy’s bedrooms revealed some structural damage.
 After a more complete examination by engineers, it became apparent that significant renovation and reconstruction would be necessary to make the present facility safe and functional.

 One plan was to spend about $200,000 on the current facility, which would be torn down by the government as soon as the students left.
 The site is located in an area of a major downtown restoration.
 Or the newly purchased site at Santos 17 could be renovated to receive the students while funding for the larger, new facility was obtained.
 While this option would cost more, about $300,000, most of the work done there could be used permanently, or repurposed when the new construction was completed.

 To encourage the start of the renovations at Santos 17, and to help jump-start fund-raising for the facility, the Board of the Children’s Medical Mission of Haiti approved a $100,000 matching grant from its endowment.
-The Development Office of the Episcopal Church has taken on the responsibility for raising money for the renovations at Santos 17 and funding for the new school, as well as securing additional funds for the St. Vincent’s Endowment.
+The Development Office of the Episcopal Church has taken on the responsibility for raising money for the renovations at Santos 17 and funding for the new facility, as well as securing additional funds for the St. Vincent’s Endowment.